 The dark nights are upon us, the leaves are turning and it’s time to dust off that cosy coat.
 The season is busy, and we want to keep as healthy as we can to enjoy it.
-Immune-boosting supplements line the shelves and it’s tempting to reach for them to ward off winter infections.
+Supplements promising maintaining of the immune system line the shelves and it’s tempting to reach for them to ward off winter infections.

 So, I ask…do these supplements work and what can we do to keep our immune system working well this winter?

 Basics first – the marvellous immune system; our first line of defence, responsible for healing, repair and preventing infections.
 This complex network constantly monitors the body and acts quickly to protect us.
 It’s found mainly in our blood, thymus gland and in the lymphatic system which carries infection-fighting cells around our body.
 70% of these immune cells are found in our large intestine, so having a balanced gut is essential.

 Immunity can be affected by alcohol, smoking, chronic stress and poor nutrition.
 It changes as we age, with our thymus gland shrinking and producing less infection busting cells.